KhaliqueN/TF-Cancer/README.md

 Two modes of usage are provided:

 1. Reproducing the work in the paper
-- Setup required: R version and packages need to be installed first.
-The code has been tested on R version 4.3.1.
-- Install R version 4.3.1
-- The following packages were used, which should be installed: "data.table version 1.17.8", "ggplot2 version 4.0.0", "ggrepel version 0.9.6", "dplyr version 1.1.4", "GenomicDataCommons version 1.26.0", "biomaRt  version 2.58.2", "seqinr version 4.2.36", "pheatmap version 1.0.13", "ggpp version 0.5.9", "TCGAbiolinks version 2.30.4"
+- R version and packages need to be installed first.
+The code has been tested on R version 4.3.1 and the following package versions, which should be installed: "data.table version 1.17.8", "ggplot2 version 4.0.0", "ggrepel version 0.9.6", "dplyr version 1.1.4", "GenomicDataCommons version 1.26.0", "biomaRt  version 2.58.2", "seqinr version 4.2.36", "pheatmap version 1.0.13", "ggpp version 0.5.9", "TCGAbiolinks version 2.30.4"
 - Run the script "runall_analysis.sh" as sh ./runall_analysis.sh on commandline terminal
 - Two folders named "data" and "results_rep" with all processed data and results, respectively, will be created.